-All Settlement Impacting Non-compliances will be reported
+All Settlement Impacting Non-compliances will be reported.

 Where non-compliances have resulted in an impact to Settlement the potential impact will be assessed across all affected MPANs and aggregated over the BSC Audit period.
-For Process Assessment work performed over SVA Market, the consolidated findings will be reported by ELEXON in a report to PAB.
+For Process Assessment work performed over SVA Market, the consolidated findings will be reported by Elexon in a report to PAB.

-SVA Parties will be requested to submit Senior Stakeholder Sign-off Letters.
+SVA Parties will be requested to sign and return Senior Stakeholder Sign-off Letters.
 These will endeavour to frame the issues and insights highlighted by the testing performed and indicate the potential financial impact of the issues.
 The purpose of the Senior Stakeholder Sign-off Letters is to drive further engagement in the improvement of BSC compliance within the parties.

-An indicative time-line for delivery of the annual BSC Audit is illustrated below.
+An indicative time-line for delivery of the annual BSC Audit is illustrated on the right.